 For some of your debts, you can look into ways to reduce the amount of interest you’re paying on them.

-For example, you can lower your interest rate on your credit card debts through a balance transfer, which is something we discuss in another one of our articles.
+For example, you can lower your interest rate on your credit card debts through a credit card balance transfer, which is something we discuss in another one of our articles.

-Extending the duration of a loan can be a way to lower your monthly payment on it.
+Extending the duration of a loan can be a way to lower your monthly loan payments on the debt.